dtcenter/METplus-Training/docs/Tutorial/v5.0/Basic_Verification_Statistics_Review.rst

 **METPLUS WRAPPER SOLUTIONS**

 The same statistics that are available in MET are also available with the METplus wrappers.
-To better understand how MET configuration options for statistics translate to METplus wrapper configuration options, you can utilize the` Statistics and Diagnostics Section of the METplus wrappers User’s Guide `_, which lists all of the statistics available through the wrappers, including which tools can output which statistics.
-To access the line type through the tool, find your desired tool in the` list of available commands for that tool `_.
+To better understand how MET configuration options for statistics translate to METplus wrapper configuration options, you can utilize the `Statistics and Diagnostics Section of the METplus wrappers User’s Guide <https://metplus.readthedocs.io/en/latest/Users_Guide/statistics_list.html#metplus-statistics-diagnostics>`_, which lists all of the statistics available through the wrappers, including which tools can output which statistics.
+To access the line type through the tool, find your desired tool in the `list of available commands for that tool <https://metplus.readthedocs.io/en/latest/Users_Guide/wrappers.html#python-wrappers>`_.
 Once you do, you’ll see the tool will have several options that contain _OUTPUT_FLAG_, which will exhibit the same behavior and accept the same settings as the line types in MET’s output_flag dictionary, so be sure to review the available settings to get the line type output you want.

 METplus Examples for Multicategorical Forecast Verification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^